-The most popular retirement account of the current decade is the Roth IRA.
+The most popular retirement account of the past decade is the Roth IRA.
 It offers tax-free growth, tax-free withdrawals after age 59.5, and no minimum distribution requirements.
-Unlike traditional IRAs, Roth’s are funded with after-tax dollars.
-There is no tax deduction for contributing.
+Unlike traditional IRAs, Roths are funded with after-tax dollars, which means there is no deduction for a contribution.
 Evaluating whether to contribute to a pre-tax or Roth IRA is a common exercise.
-A prevalent misconception is choosing a pre-tax account is the best option.
-This is mostly because the investor expects that his tax rate will decline in retirement.
-However, NerdWallet’s Arielle O’Shea and Jonathan Todd published a study from which they concluded the opposite.
-They found that individuals who contribute the maximum amount annually were better off utilizing a Roth IRA in a vast majority of tax scenarios.
+Many are drawn to the upfront benefit because of the tax savings and/or they expect their rate will decline in retirement.
+However, if your time horizon is decades, Roth savers are much more likely to end up with more after-tax money.
 Further, when you consider that Roth IRAs have no required minimum distributions and offer flexibility to save for education expenses, the benefits are superior.

-Sounds like a great idea, what is the catch?
+Sounds like a great idea – what’s the catch?

 Unfortunately, the IRS sets an income phase-out for Roth contributions.
-In 2019, a single filer’s income phase-out starts at $122,000 of Modified Adjusted Gross Income (MAGI).
-For joint filers, the phase-out begins at $193,000 (contributions are disallowed if MAGI exceeds $137,000 for single filers and $203,000 for married couples, respectively).
+In 2021, a single filer’s income phase-out starts at $124,000 of Modified Adjusted Gross Income (MAGI).
+For joint filers, the phase-out begins at $196,000 (contributions are disallowed if MAGI exceeds $139,000 for single filers and $206,000 for married couples, respectively).
 The phase-out ranges are typically adjusted higher by a few thousand dollars annually.

-However, if your MAGI surpasses those levels you may not be out of luck!
-That is because there are no restrictions on converting traditional IRA balances to a Roth and this fact birthed the backdoor Roth strategy.
+However, if your MAGI surpasses those levels, you may not be out of luck!
+That is because there are no restrictions on converting traditional IRA balances to a Roth – hence the backdoor Roth strategy.

 A backdoor Roth contribution is a two-step process:

-Make a non-deductible contribution of up to $6,000 to a traditional IRA (the maximum was $5,500 in 2018).
-In order to be eligible you must be younger than 70.5 and have earned income that is at least equal to your contribution amount.
+Make a non-deductible contribution of up to $6,000 to a traditional IRA ($7,000 if 50 or older).
+In order to be eligible, you must have earned income that is equal to or greater than your contribution amount.
 There is an exception for non-working spouses.

-Convert the non-deductible contribution to a Roth IRA, which is essentially transferring the contribution from the traditional IRA to a Roth account.
-If you have no other funds in a pre-tax IRA, which includes SEPs and simple IRAs, the conversion has zero tax consequence.
+Convert the non-deductible contribution to a Roth.
+This is essentially a transfer from the traditional IRA to a Roth account.
+If you have no other funds in a pre-tax IRA, which includes SEPs and simple IRAs, the conversion is tax-free.

 If you do have a balance in a pre-tax IRA, a backdoor contribution gets complicated because of the pro-rata rule.
-The crux of the pro-rata rule is that a distribution from a non-Roth IRA must contain the same proportion of pre-tax and after-tax dollars as the account holder has across all of their non-Roth IRAs.
+The crux is that a distribution from a non-Roth IRA must contain the same proportion of pre-tax and after-tax dollars as the account holder has across all of their non-Roth IRAs.

-Suzy is under the assumption her conversion is exempt from tax, but since she has a balance in a pre-tax IRA, part of her conversion is taxable.
+Suzy is under the assumption her conversion is exempt from tax.
+However, since she has a balance in a pre-tax IRA, part of her conversion is taxable.
 At the time of conversion, 90% of her IRA funds were pre-tax.
-So, 10% of her conversion is tax-free and the remaining 90% is taxable.
-This is not a desirable outcome as Suzy is paying tax on her converted funds twice – the $6,000 she originally contributed was taxed as earned income and now she must report an additional $5,400 of income on her tax return.
+That makes 10% of her conversion tax-free and the remaining 90% taxable.
+Not a desirable outcome, as Suzy is paying tax on 90% of the converted funds twice!
+The $6,000 she originally contributed was taxed as earned income and now she must report an additional $5,400 of income on her tax return.

 The backdoor Roth strategy was previously considered a loophole that potentially violated the step transaction doctrine.
-However, at the end of 2017, Congress blessed the backdoor Roth strategy cementing it as a legitimate method for higher income households to accumulate tax-free money over a lifetime.
+However, Congress blessed the backdoor Roth strategy, cementing it as a legitimate method for higher income households to accumulate tax-free money over a lifetime.
 These small annual contributions can be a powerful means of retirement savings!